parveenanjum07/parveenanjum07/README.md

 Hi, I’m Shaik Anjum Parveen <br>
 I’m interested in learning new technologies and gain my knowledge<br>
 I’m currently learning AWS and Devops<br>
-I’m looking to collaborate on where I can gain further knowledge on various skills<br>

 <!---